Click here to return to our primary page on EPA VOC and Methane Standards, with the current status and discussion of why this rule matters.

 October 31, 2017 — The first round of compliance reports from regulated sites was due to EPA.
 Environmental groups filed FOIA requests to obtain the reports but EPA has not responded.

-November 8, 2017 — EPA issued two Notices of Data Availability to justify the proposed compliance delay of the rule and to solicit comments on proposed certain proposed substantive changes.
+November 8, 2017 — EPA issued two Notices of Data Availability to justify the proposed compliance delay of the rule and to solicit comments on certain proposed substantive changes.
 The Notices provide new information on EPA’s authority to stay the rule and on “technological, resource, and economic challenges with implementing fugitive emissions requirements…,” as well as an updated cost-benefit analysis of delaying the rule.
 EPA took comments on the Notices until December 8, 2017, leaving the rule in effect for at least another 30 days, pending EPA publishing a final rule.

 For More Information